skieffer/ahop/README.md

 students of these classic works.

-Eventually, and with the collaboration of others, I would like to see these notes grow into the vision of an _"art history of proofs"_, as discussed [here](https://royalroadmath.org/ahop.html).
+Eventually, and with the collaboration of others, I would like to see these notes grow into the vision of an _"Art History of Proofs"_, as discussed [here](https://royalroadmath.org/ahop.html).

 ## The Primary Sources